 July 11th dawned with cheers and a large pig pile on the already broken couch to celebrate Grace’s 18th birthday.
-After going to bed for a couple of hours (who needs sleep when you’re 18, am I right?) we woke up to go to service.
-I was up again in the rotation for chef of the day along with Christina, so we got to stay at the apartment, do our laundry, and play on our phones while everyone else split up between the baby home and group home.
-Inquiries as to what went on at each respective place evoked deep responses such as we played with babies and there were bracelets, coloring, and uno cards so I will leave you to use your imagination as to what went on.
-The consensus of the group was that lunch was one of the best Beijing meals to be consumed; perfectly diced tomatoes, meat cooked to perfection, and artistically ripped lettuce combined to make multiple superb tacos.
-After lunch we headed back to the calligraphy studio for a tea ceremony lesson.
-It was very interesting to see the specific actions that must be employed when preparing tea in order to keep with social etiquette.
+After going to bed for a couple of hours (who needs sleep when you’re 18, am I right?), we woke up to go to service.
+I was up again in the rotation for the chef of the day along with Christina, so we got to stay at the apartment, do our laundry, and play on our phones while everyone else split up between the baby home and group home.
+Inquiries as to what went on at each respective place evoked deep responses such as “we played with babies” and “there were bracelets, coloring, and Uno cards” so I will leave you to use your imagination as to what went on.
+The consensus of the group was that lunch was one of the best Beijing meals to be consumed; perfectly diced tomatoes, meat cooked to perfection, and artistically ripped lettuce combined to make many excellent tacos.
+After lunch, we headed back to the calligraphy studio for a tea ceremony lesson.
+It was very interesting to see the specific actions that must be employed when preparing tea to keep with social etiquette.
 I ended up drinking a lot of tea but eating an even larger quantity of little cookies served on the side!